-- Large VSD—If the hole in the heart is large, too much blood may be pumped to the lungs.
+If the hole in your newborn’s heart is large, too much blood may go to the lungs.
 This can result in a condition known as congestive heart failure (CHF).

-- Moderate VSD—In this condition the VSD is medium-sized, allowing some blood to be pumped to the lungs.
-Newborns with this condition will experience less distress than those with large or small VSDs.
+If your newborn has a moderate VSD, the hole is medium-sized.
+This hole allows some blood to pump to the lungs.
+Newborns with this condition will experience less distress than those with large or small holes.

-- Small VSD—If the VSD is small, not enough blood will be pumped to the lungs to pick up oxygen.
-A lack of oxygen to vital organs will cause the newborn’s skin to turn blue (cyanosis).
+If the hole is small, not enough blood pumps to the lungs to pick up oxygen.
+A lack of oxygen to vital organs can cause your newborn’s skin to turn blue.
+This is called cyanosis.

-The symptoms of tricuspid atresia that develop will depend on the specific heart defect that is present.
-Babies that are born with tricuspid atresia typically show signs of distress within the first few hours of life.
-However, some babies may be healthy at birth, and only begin to show symptoms in the first two months of life.
+The symptoms of tricuspid atresia depend on the specific heart defect that’s present.
+Babies that are born with tricuspid atresia usually show signs of distress within the first few hours of life.
+However, some babies may be healthy at birth and only begin to show symptoms in the first two months of life.

 Common symptoms associated with tricuspid atresia include: